 The Romantic Zone

-The Romantic Zone is about thirty minutes from the airport.
+Getting around: The Romantic Zone is about thirty minutes from the airport.
 You can get there by taxi, bus or shuttle (check where you are staying to see if they offer one).
 At the time of writing, Uber was not allowed onto Federal property, so if you are at the airport then they aren’t allowed to pick you up.
-Once in the Romantic Zone, there are plenty of taxis and Ubers should you choose to ride instead of walk.
-You should walk some though.
-It’s a very friendly, safe neighborhood.
+The Romantic Zone is a very friendly, safe walking neighborhood.
+However there are plenty of Ubers and taxis if you choose not to walk.
 If you plan on renting a car, parking is very limited in this area.

-If you are planning any day trips south, for example to Mismaloya, Boca or Yelapa, it’s easy to catch the bus at the corner of Basilio Badilla and Calle Constitucion at the OXXO.
-It’s 8 pesos to ride one way.
-That’s about 42 cents.
+It’s very easy to catch the bus south if you are planning any day trips to Mismaloya, Boca or Yelapa.
+The bus leaves from the corner of Basilio Badilla and Calle Constitucion at the OXXO.
+It’s 8 pesos or about 42 cents to ride one way.

-Despite the fact that the Marina area of Puerto Vallarta doesn’t have the easiest beach access, unless you are at one of the big hotels on the beach, it’s also one of my favorite areas and one of the best areas to stay in Puerto Vallarta.
+Despite the fact that the Marina area of Puerto Vallarta doesn’t have the easiest beach access, unless you are at one of the big hotels on the beach, it’s another one of my favorite areas.
 It has quiet tree lines streets with plenty of condos, boutique hotels and resorts.
 There are shops, spas, golf courses, tennis courts, bowling, restaurants, hair salons.
 It’s really a city within a city.
 It even has it’s own school and Post Office.

 I stayed the hip San Tropico Hotel, which is more condo than hotel.
 I was ready to move right in!
 The grounds and everything about it was fantastic.
 I had two bedrooms and a full kitchen.
 The best part?
 The pool area!
 Even though I’m usually a beach girl, that pool made cheating on the beach very easy.
 The staff went out of their way to make sure I was comfortable and all my needs were met.
 When I checked in early, they kept my luggage and let me go hang around the pool.
 There is a bar that offers breakfast, drinks and beer through out the day.
 If you decide to roll out of your chair and be a little more active, there are yoga classes poolside too.